mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Ancient Training.**_ Choose one level 1 Rhythmancy spell.
 You always have the selected spell prepared.
 Whenever you gain a Monk level, you can replace this spell with another level 1 Rhythmancy spell.

-_**Rhythmantic Focus.**_ You can cast Rhythmancy spells you have prepared by spending a number of Focus Points equal to twice the spell's level.
+_**Rhythmantic Focus.**_ You can cast spells you know from Warrior of Song features, including Rhythmancy songs, by spending a number of Focus Points equal to the spell's level.

 _**Word of the Monarchs.**_ Among the secrets you keep is a deep-seated authority granted to your monk sect by ancient royal families.
 You know _The Royal Decree_ spell.
 You can spend one Focus Point to cast it without any Verbal or Material components, replacing the Musical Instrument worth 1+ GP by lacing the music's magic seamlessly into your words.

-_**Spellcasting Ability.**_ Wisdom is your spellcasting ability for Rhythmancy spells you cast using this feature.
+_**Spellcasting Ability.**_ Wisdom is your spellcasting ability for spells you learn or cast using Warrior of Song features.

 _**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice.